QubesOS/qubes-doc/user/downloading-installing-upgrading/installation-guide.md

 title: Installation guide
 ---

+Notes to all contributors: All contributor reports are at the bottom of this page.

 Welcome to the Qubes OS installation guide!
 This guide will walk you through the process of installing Qubes.
 Please read it carefully and thoroughly, as it contains important information for ensuring that your Qubes OS installation is